HIP-1137: Block Node discoverabilty via on chain registry

 *

-* These values SHALL represent all _supported_ discoverable nodes.
+* These values SHALL represent all _supported_ registered nodes.

 */